sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_us_accidents.md

 This is a countrywide traffic accident dataset, which covers 49 states of the United States.
 The data is continuously being collected from February 2016, using several data providers, including two APIs which provide streaming traffic event data.
 These APIs broadcast traffic events captured by a variety of entities, such as the US and state departments of transportation, law enforcement agencies, traffic cameras, and traffic sensors within the road-networks.
 Currently, there are about 2.25 million accident records in this dataset.
 Check the below descriptions for more detailed information.

 ## Acknowledgment
-Please cite the following paper if you use this dataset:
+Please cite the following papers if you use this dataset:

 * Moosavi, Sobhan, Mohammad Hossein Samavatian, Srinivasan Parthasarathy, and Rajiv Ramnath. ["A Countrywide Traffic Accident Dataset."](https://arxiv.org/abs/1906.05409), arXiv preprint arXiv:1906.05409 (2019).

+* Moosavi, Sobhan, Mohammad Hossein Samavatian, Srinivasan Parthasarathy, Radu Teodorescu, and Rajiv Ramnath. ["Accident Risk Prediction based on Heterogeneous Sparse Data: New Dataset and Insights."](https://arxiv.org/abs/1909.09638) Proceedings of the 27th ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems, ACM, 2019.

 ## Usage Policy and Legal Disclaimer
 This dataset is being distributed only for __Research__ purposes, under [Creative Commons Attribution-Noncommercial-ShareAlike license (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/){:target="_blank"}.
 By clicking on download button(s) below, you are agreeing to use this data only for non-commercial, research, or academic applications.
 You may cite the above paper if you use this dataset.